tst-devs/UriShell/README.md

 # Error handling
 By default all exceptions thrown during resolution are handled by UriShell and logged to Trace.
-But you can directly specify that your responsibility for exception handling by calling *OpenOrThrow* instead of *Open*:
+But you can directly specify your responsibility for exception handling by calling *OpenOrThrow* instead of *Open*:
 ```
 try
 {